subquery/documentation/docs/indexer/welcome.md

   <div class="banner">
     <div class="ct">
       <h2>Build with SubQuery's Indexer SDK</h2>
-      <p>SubQuery is a fast, flexible, and reliable open-source data decentralised infrastructure network.
-The SubQuery Data indexer is a open-source data indexer that provides you with custom APIs for your web3 project across all of our supported chains.</p>
+      <p>The SubQuery Data indexer is a open-source data indexer that provides you with custom APIs for your web3 project across all of our supported chains.</p>
     </div>
     <div class="bannerImage">
       <div class="bannerImageBg"></div>